MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-error-handling-guidelines.md

 ## <a name="error_message_best_practices"></a>Error message best practices - what to say?

 Error messages are meant to unblock users.
 The primary purpose of the error dialog is to alert users to the fact that something has gone wrong and that they need to take action to continue.
-There are essentially two different types of error situations that a user can experience:
-1. Error dialogs
-2. Validation errors
+In the following, you will find best practices for what to say in an error dialog versus in an in-line validation error situation.

 ### Error message best practices (Error dialogs)
 Error dialogs should answer the following questions: